 7. Energy Bars

-I know, I know–energy bars are known for aiding your workout!
+I know, I know, energy bars are known for aiding your workout!
 Although this is true, they’re only beneficial before exercise.
-This is due to their high sugar levels, among other things, which makes them great for a pre-workout because they increase your energy levels.
+This is due to their high sugar levels, among other things, which makes them great for a pre-workout snack because they increase your energy levels.

 10. Fried Eggs

 In general, eggs are a fantastic source of protein and choline (which is needed for a healthy heart) after you exercise.
 However, frying them up is a mistake.
 This is because they usually get fried in butter or oil, both of which are saturated fats.

 In order to get the most out of your eggs without damaging your health, eat them hard-boiled or scrambled with a bit of olive oil.
 If you’re trying to lower your cholesterol, only eat the egg whites.

 If you have given your time and energy to a great workout, it’s important to know what to eat after a workout so you don’t undo all the great work you’ve just put in.
 Avoid the foods on this list, and replace them with some of the alternatives I’ve suggested.
 You’ll keep yourself healthy and reap the benefits of your workout.

 More on What to Eat After a Workout

 - What to Eat After a Workout (Revealed by Professional Trainer)

 - 7 Foods You Should Not Eat After A Workout